-The simple format of the weekend allowed us to discuss the inner workings of straw bale construction in great detail.
+The simple format of the straw bale design seminar allowed us to discuss the inner workings of straw bale construction in great detail.
 We covered the construction details of building a straw bale home and how to properly represent those details on the construction drawings.
 We talked at great length about working with building departments, banks, insurance companies, and more.
 We dove into managing subcontractors, budgets, and time lines.
 We reviewed the plans that participants brought with them and offered feedback and guidance on each set.

 I started my workshop by hugging old friends and saying hello to new ones.
 I think there is something about starting a workshop that way because the smiles seemed to be contagious.
 I think they came from knowing that the room was full of like minded people willing to share their questions and experiences to help the group move forward.
 After all, people were there to learn more about the details of building their dream home.
 Sharing that experience with others who hold a similar dream is a great thing.

 I am happy to say that this was the first of many design workshops I will offer.
 The fun was palpable and the overall experience was great.
 I came home and immediately started planning my next 2-day design seminar which I expect to be in New York City this January or February.
 Stay tuned for more on the date and location.
 I sure hope you can join us.
 I expect nothing but a great time, to be sure…